dobanisola-scottlogic/scenario-2-20250908-135729/java-contestant/docs/README.md

 ## Building & Running

 ### Login to Game Server
-Before you can test your Bot you need to login to the Game Server and set it up to wait for a connection form your bot.
+Before you can test your Bot you need to login to the Game Server and set it up to wait for a connection from your bot.

 Log in to the Game Server (You should have been given the URL) using your team name and password.
-Select the Remote Bot heading and hit the `Connect` button in the dialog.
+Click on `Remote Bot` and hit the `Connect` button in the dialog.
 You should see the status change to `Waiting` indicating that the Game Server is awaitng your bot.

 Be sure to leave the page open in your browser

 ### Java Contestant Build, Execute, Repeat

-The code that you will write will be in the `com.scottlogic.hackathon.game.ExampleBot` class and should implement the makeMoves method.
+The code that you will write will be in the `com.contestantbots.team.ExampleBot` class and should implement the makeMoves method.
 You will learn how to do this in the tutorial.

 Initially it takes a maybe 30 seconds for the Java extension to run and build the workspace.
 After it is built the workspace the first time you will see a bin directory appear in the explorer tab indicating there are now compiled classes needed to now run your bot.